jeanmattique/local/Trinity-FAQ.md

 This is an indicator that the process ran out of available RAM.
 If you have more RAM resources to make available to Trinity, then simply rerun your original Trinity command with the altered resources allocated and it should resume approximately where it left off.

-If you are resource limited, please consider running Trinity link:index.html#RunElsewhere[here].
+If you are resource limited, please consider running Trinity [here](Accessing-Trinity-on-Publicly-Available-Compute-Resources).
 If you want to continue to try to run Trinity given your available resources, you can reduce the total RAM requirements by running Trinity with parameter '--min_kmer_cov 2'.
 Although the assembly should still be of high quality and require less RAM, lowly expressed transcripts may be more highly fragmented in the assembly.

 <a name="ques_butterfly_GC_thread_fail"></a>